The first Tibetan travel Guidebook

-The book shares the important information about the recognizations of the exact spiritual places before 2400 years old during the time of the founder of Buddhism Shakyamuni Buddha.
+The book shares important information about the recognizations of the exact spiritual places before 2400 years old during the time of the founder of Buddhism Shakyamuni Buddha.

 Lhasa Gendun Chopel Memorial Museum

-A memorial museum was built near the Jhokang Temple on the Bhakor street to pay tribute to Je Gendun Chopel.
-Travelers can travel inside with free of charge.
+A memorial museum was built near the Jhokang Temple on Bhakor street to pay tribute to Je Gendun Chopel.
+Travelers can travel inside free of charge.
 Tibet Travelers tour Guide will show you the location of this memorial while traveling in Lhasa.